 This data is being gathered from a conventional literature review that will make use of indexes such as the web of science, TRIS, COMPENDEX, NTIS, SHRP concrete and structures program, PCI, ACI, and AASHTO.
-In addition, surveys are being developed to be distributed to each state or agency to determine which permeability (transport) test procedures they are currently using.
-Additional surveys will be sent to International countries and test equipment manufactures
+In addition, a survey of tests being used by the DOTS is being developed to be distributed to each state or agency to determine which permeability (transport) test procedures they are currently using.
+Additional surveys will be sent to International countries and test equipment manufactures.
+The PI has also become a member of the RILEM committee on performance specifications to gather information from the international community.

 At the completion of Phase I, a report will be prepared that provides a review of the literature on permeability (transport) test methods.
 This will include the summaries as well as a thorough comparison of the methods and recommendations for Phase II.
-A draft of this report will be sent to the SAC Members prior to the first Study Advisory Committee meeting.